mehdichaouch/nabstory/README.md

 🚨 🚧 This is a Work In Progress (WIP) project...

-Let the Nabaztag 🐰 read us a story 📖.
+Let your Nabaztag 🐰 read you a story 📖.

 # Goal